Quantitative coarse-graining of Markov chains: Introduction

 The answer to the question stated above is indeed affirmative, in that we provide sufficient conditions under which the effective dynamics stays close to the coarse-grained dynamics.
 We now briefly discuss these result.

 Our first main result is Theorem~\ref{thm:RelEntEst}, where for any $t>0$ we prove an error bound of the form (also see~\eqref{eq:Unif-time-est})

 where $\RelEnt(\cg_t|\eff_t)$ is the relative entropy (see~\eqref{def:relEnt} for definition) of the coarse-grained dynamics with respect to the effective dynamics at time $t$ and $C>0$ is a constant independent of $t$.
 Note that by the Csisz\'ar-Kullback-Pinsker (CKP) inequality (see~\eqref{def:CKP}), this also translates into a bound in total-variation distance.
-The key assumption to prove this error bound is that the conditional stationary measure $\stat(\cdot|y)\in \Lambda_y$ which appears in the generator $N$~\eqref{def:intro-eff-gen} for the effective dynamics satisfies a logarithmic-Sobolev inequality (shortened to log-Sobolev here onwards).
+The key assumption to prove this error bound is that the conditional stationary measure $\stat(\cdot|y)\in \P(\Lambda_y)$ which appears in the generator $N$~\eqref{def:intro-eff-gen} for the effective dynamics satisfies a logarithmic-Sobolev inequality (shortened to log-Sobolev here onwards).
 Intuitively, this assumption encodes the underlying idea that the coarse-grained variables are the slow ones, and therefore the dynamics on the level sets of the coarse-graining map will equilibrate quickly to the conditional stationary measure $\stat(\cdot|y)$ (see Remark~\ref{rem:LSI},~\ref{rem:LSI-gen-est} for details).
+The constant appearing in this log-Sobolev inequality is a key component in the error estimate and it turns out that the size of the constant reflects how well the chosen coarse-graining map captures the scale-separation in the problem.
+Therefore, our result also gives a tool to measure the quality of a chosen coarse-graining map $\xi$.
+We refer to Section \ref{sec:choice_CG_map} for an example on how different choices of $\xi$ effect the log-Sobolev constant.